datagrok-ai/public/help/develop/exercises.md

 During this course, we will be building support for handling DNA nucleotide sequences.
-Let that not scare you, think of them as regular strings that can only contain characters G, A, C, and T (and now you know the origins of the "Gattaca" movie name).
-We will start with writing standalone functions, then automatically recognizing nucleotide sequences in the imported data, and then going all the way to custom visualizations, querying relational databases, predictive models, integration with the external utilities, data augmentation, and custom applications.
+Let that not scare you, think of them as regular strings that can only contain characters `G`, `A`, `C`, and `T` (and now you know the origins of the "Gattaca" movie name).
+We will start with writing standalone functions, then automatically recognizing nucleotide sequences in the imported data, and then going all the way to custom visualizations, relational databases querying, predictive models, integration with the external utilities, data augmentation, and custom applications.

+We will be using TypeScript, which gives us safer and simpler code design while keeping full power of JavaScript.
+However, basic JavaScript knowledge is enough for the exercises: if you aren't yet into TypeScript, you would catch up fast.

 ## Table of contents